sheshadri17/Textsummarization-using-BERT-model/README.md

 ### Get the dataset

-Here, in this tutorial I am using a dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), it is a movie review dataset, and it has around 50K samples with two labels `positive` and `negative`, but this can be implemented to more than two classes as well.
+Here,  I am using a dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews), it is a movie review dataset, and it has around 50K samples with two labels `positive` and `negative`, but this can be implemented to more than two classes as well.

-## Create a dataset for BERT
----
-Now, let's start training the `BERT base uncased` model, at this point I want you to understand that we can train any model from [Huggin Face](https://huggingface.co/) using the same concept I will show you below.

 ### Read the dataset